denim-bluu/denim-bluu/README.md

 안녕!
 Hello there!
 My name is Joon.

 - 📖  I am working as an analytics engineer at Monzo
-- 💻 I love working with Python & Rust + Statistics and Data in general
+- 💻 I love working with Python & Go (Rust is WIP...) + Statistics and Data in general
 ----